cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 You are prohibited from misusing the Products by knowingly introducing any material that is:

-- Malicious, including viruses, worms, Trojan horses, and other harmful software.
+- Malicious, including viruses, worms, Trojan horses, and other harmful software;

-- Technologically harmful, including attempts to disrupt or damage the Interface or its infrastructure.
+- Technologically harmful, including attempts to disrupt or damage the Interface or its infrastructure;

 You are prohibited from attempting to gain unauthorized access to the:

-- Products.
+- Products;

-- Server(s) hosting the Products.
+- Server(s) hosting the Products;

-- Any computer or database connected to the Products.
+- Any computer or database connected to the Products;

 You are prohibited from attacking the Products through:

-- Denial-of-service attacks.
+- Denial-of-service attacks;

-- Distributed denial-of-service attacks.
+- Distributed denial-of-service attacks;

 You acknowledge that any breach of this clause may constitute a criminal offense.